 Review Your Finances

 How do you know where you want to be without knowing where you are?
-So, it’s important to review all of your current debts, assets and spending to see what your finances actually look like.
+It’s important to review all of your current debts, assets, and spending to see what your finances actually look like.

-Do you want go on a trip around the world?
-Retire early?
-Just keep your head above water?
-Whatever your goals, you can’t plan without a solid vision in mind.
-If you need help, sit down with a trusted advisor to pinpoint your true goals, or to add goals to make sure your plan is working for you.
+You can’t plan on meeting your goals without a solid vision in mind first.
+If you need help, sitting down with a trusted advisor to pinpoint your true goals, or to add to them makes sure your plan is working for you.

 Choose Your Financial Path

 You need to be comfortable with whatever plan you set up.
-However, if it’s too aggressive, you’ll likely struggle to achieve your goals.
+If it’s too aggressive, you’ll likely struggle to achieve your goals.
 Be reasonable and realistic with your financial plan.
+Balance matters!

 There are always multiple routes to the same end goal.
-So, explore alternatives before settling on one specific path.
+Explore alternatives before settling on one specific path.

 Implement The Financial Plan

-Once you set up your plan and consider alternative ways to reach your goals, put your money where your mouth is and implement your plan.
-It’s time to buckle down and watch your efforts slowly begin to pay off in stability and savings.
+Once you set up your plan and consider alternative ways of reaching your goals, it’s time to put in the work and implement your plan.
+When you have a plan in place (as well as patience), you can watch your efforts slowly begin to pay off in stability and savings.